Hydrogeology: Porosity

 Porosity (n) is a directly measurable aquifer property; it is a fraction between 0 and 1 indicating the amount of pore space between unconsolidated soil particles or within a fractured rock.
 Typically, the majority of groundwater (and anything dissolved in it) moves through the porosity available to flow (sometimes called effective porosity).
 Permeability is an expression of the connectedness of the pores.
 For instance, an unfractured rock unit may have a high porosity (it has many holes between its constituent grains), but a low permeability (none of the pores are connected).
 An example of this phenomenon is pumice, which, when in its unfractured state, can make a poor aquifer.

 Porosity does not directly affect the distribution of hydraulic head in an aquifer, but it has a very strong effect on the migration of dissolved contaminants, since it affects groundwater flow velocities through an inversely proportional relationship.

 Darcy's law is commonly applied to study the movement of water, or other fluids through porous media, and constitutes the basis for many hydrogeological analyses.

 Water content

 Water content (θ) is also a directly measurable property; it is the fraction of the total rock which is filled with liquid water.
 This is also a fraction between 0 and 1, but it must also be less than or equal to the total porosity.

 The water content is very important in vadose zone hydrology, where the hydraulic conductivity is a strongly nonlinear function of water content; this complicates the solution of the unsaturated groundwater flow equation.

 Hydraulic conductivity

-Hydraulic conductivity (K) and transmissivity (T) are indirect aquifer properties (they cannot be measured directly).
-T is the K integrated over the vertical thickness (b) of the aquifer (T=Kb when K is constant over the entire thickness).
-These properties are measures of an aquifer's ability to transmit water.
-Intrinsic permeability (κ) is a secondary medium property which does not depend on the viscosity and density of the fluid (K and T are specific to water); it is used more in the petroleum industry.
+Hydraulic conductivity (K) is the ease with which a fluid (usually water) can move through the pore space, or fracture network.
+Transmissivity is the product of hydraulic conductivity and the aquifer thickness (typically used as an indication of the ability of an aquifer to deliver water to a well).